-- 3) Securities guaranteed by the Central, State and local Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills). - 4) Debt securities issued by domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee. - 5) Corporate debt securities (of both public and private sector undertakings) - 6) Securities issued by banks (both public and private sector) including term deposit with the banks as permitted by SEBI/RBI from time to time, subject to approval from SEBI /RBI as required and development financial institutions. - 7) Money market instruments, as permitted by SEBI/RBI. - 8) Securitized Debt. - 9) The non-convertible part of convertible securities. - 10) Derivative instruments like Stock/Index Futures, Stock/Index Options, Interest Rate Future, Interest Rate Swap, Forward Rate Agreement and such other derivative instruments permitted by SEBI. - 11) Foreign Securities as permitted by Reserve Bank of India and Securities and Exchange Board of India. - 12) Units of Mutual Fund Schemes/Exchange Traded Funds. - 13) Gold ETFs, Silver ETFs, Exchange Traded Commodity Derivatives (ETCDs) & any other mode of investment in commodities as permitted by SEBI from time to time.
+- 3) Securities guaranteed by the Central, State and local Governments (including but not limited to coupon bearing bonds, zero coupon bonds and treasury bills). - 4) Debt securities issued by domestic Government agencies and statutory bodies, which may or may not carry a Central/State Government guarantee. - 5) Corporate debt securities (of both public and private sector undertakings) - 6) Securities issued by banks (both public and private sector) including term deposit with the banks as permitted by SEBI/RBI from time to time, subject to approval from SEBI /RBI as required and development financial institutions. - 7) Money market instruments, as permitted by SEBI/ RBI. - 8) Securitized Debt. - 9) The non-convertible part of convertible securities. - 10) Derivative instruments like Stock/Index Futures, Stock/Index Options, Interest Rate Future, Interest Rate Swap, Forward Rate Agreement and such other derivative instruments permitted by SEBI. - 11) Foreign Securities as permitted by Reserve Bank of India and Securities and Exchange Board of India.
+As per SEBI Circular dated November 04, 2024, the scheme may invest in overseas Mutual Funds/Unit Trusts that have exposure to Indian securities, provided that the total exposure to Indian securities by these overseas MF/UTs shall not be more than 25% of their assets.

-- 14) Cash & cash equivalents.

-- 15) Non-convertible preference shares

-- 16) Repo transactions in corporate debt securities.

-- 17) Units of REITs & InvITs.

-- 18) Special features instrument

-- 19) Any other domestic fixed income securities as permitted by SEBI/ RBI subject to requisite approvals from SEBI/RBI, if needed.
+- 12) Units of Mutual Fund Schemes/Exchange Traded Funds. - 13) Gold ETFs, Silver ETFs, Exchange Traded Commodity Derivatives (ETCDs) & any other mode of investment in commodities as permitted by SEBI from time to time. - 14) Cash & cash equivalents. - 15) Non-convertible preference shares - 16) Repo transactions in corporate debt securities. - 17) Units of REITs & InvITs. - 18) Special features instrument - 19) Any other domestic fixed income securities as permitted by SEBI/ RBI subject to requisite approvals from SEBI/RBI, if needed.